SantiagoGuty/Swim-coach-ai-agent/README.md

 <img width="1137" height="649" alt="image" src="https://github.com/user-attachments/assets/b9e217a0-714f-4694-a0a1-8ee46e8e13b9" />

 Collegiate and club swim coaches spend 2–3 hours per meet manually building lineups, writing practice plans from scratch, tracking recruits in spreadsheets, and sending communications one by one.
-Most programs run on 1–2 coaches doing everything — leaving almost no time for actual coaching.
+Most programs run on 1–2 coaches doing everything, leaving almost no time for actual coaching.

 - **900+** Collegiate swim programs in the US
 - **2,740+** Registered clubs in the US